June 19, 2015 · Written by Foodtolive Team

 Constipation, bloating, and flatulence is the most common chia seeds side effects that affect the gut.
 Neither condition is particularly dangerous, especially if the problem is addressed immediately.
 In most cases, it can be solved by cooking the seeds more thoroughly.
 Note that this is a very common reaction that occurs when you eat high-fiber foods.

 An allergic reaction to chia seeds is extremely rare, but it is possible.
 If you are predisposed to allergies, you should be very careful when trying this food.
 Please note that there are some recorded cases where these seeds cross-reacted with other foods.
 Oregano, sesame, mustard, and thyme, in particular, might trigger a reaction.

 - Lowered blood pressure.

-How Do You Eat Chia Seeds?
+How to Eat Chia Seeds

 You should start adding chia seeds to your diet gradually.
 Let your body get used to this new food and watch your own reactions carefully.
 If you notice any problems, cut down on the seeds.
 In case the issue remains, it is definitely not caused by this particular food.
-Premium quality chia seeds are available here.